JNU wall defacement: University asks all its centres to install CCTV cameras | Education

 JNU wall defacement: University asks all its centres to install CCTV cameras

-The Jawaharlal Nehru University on Friday asked all its centres to install CCTV cameras, a day after several walls inside its campus were defaced with anti-Brahmin slogans.In an advisory, the JNU administration notified that all schools and centres will have only a single entry and exit point.Students had earlier claimed that the walls in the School of International Studies- II building were vandalised with slogans against Brahmin and Baniya communities.The graffiti asked members of the Brahmin and the Baniya communities to leave the campus and the country.
+The Jawaharlal Nehru University on Friday asked all its centres to install CCTV cameras, a day after several walls inside its campus were defaced with anti-Brahmin slogans.In an advisory, the JNU administration said it has notified that all schools and centres will have only a single entry and exit point.Students had earlier claimed that the walls of the School of International Studies- II building were vandalised with slogans against Brahmin and Baniya communities.The graffiti asked members of both the communities to leave the campus and the country.

 - Country: